fazi-gondal/astro-blog/src/content/posts/post-9.md

 draft: false
 ---

-# Fitness and Health benefits of regular exercise
+# Health benefits of regular exercise

 Science has shown that one of the benefits of exercise is better brain health, including a lower risk for dementia, but researchers have not known why.
 A study published online Dec.
 7, 2023, by the *Journal of Alzheimer's Disease* may offer an explanation.